 In connection with the Nugget Acquisition, the Company and the sellers entered into a consulting agreement in December 2022, whereby the sellers agreed to provide the Company with certain consulting services following the Nugget Acquisition.
 The agreement compensated the sellers for services following the Nugget Acquisition as performed by employees at a monthly rate.
-Fees incurred under the agreement were \$0.2 million for the three and six months ended June 30, 2023.
+Fees incurred under the agreement were \$0.2 million and \$0.4 million for the three and nine months ended September 30, 2023, respectively.
 The agreement ended on September 30, 2023.